This year, I have decided I amh hiking Scotland.

 864 kilometres in wind, rain or shine.

-I plan to start the Scottish National Trail in May; I estimate it will take five to six weeks to complete.
+I plan to start the Scottish National Trail in May; I estimate it will take six to seven weeks to complete.
 It begins at the English/Scottish border by Kirk Yetholm and concludes at Cape Wrath.
 It isn’t going to be easy.
 I have never attempted a long distance hike, nor have I camped overnight in the wild for 14 years.
 Actually, I’ve never been wild-camping by myself before.

 To some this may sound like a stupid idea but I like to live my life as though I haven’t many days left of it.
 Since I have been living this way, I have had some of the craziest, rewarding, and most memorable days of my life.